statelyai/xstate/.changeset/quiet-swans-divide.md

 '@xstate/react': patch
 ---

-Computing the initial state is now consistent with `useMachine` and `useInterpret`, avoiding stale initial state problems with nested machines
+Computing the initial state is now consistent with `useMachine` and `useActor`, avoiding stale initial state problems with nested machines